by Jonas E. Alexis

-In Man of Steel General Zod finally found earth, where Clark/Superman lives, after thirty-three years.
+In Man of Steel General Zod finally found the earth, where Clark/Superman lives, after thirty-three years.
 If none of this makes sense whatsoever, then take it from Zack Snyder, director of Man of Steel and Batman vs. Superman:

 “I think the relationship between Jesus and Superman is not a thing we invented in this film, it is a thing that has been talked about since the creation of Superman…”

-In Man of Steel, Snyder shows Superman descends from General Zod’s ship to earth in a Christ-like fashion.
+In Man of Steel, Snyder shows Superman descending from General Zod’s ship to earth in a Christ-like fashion.
 This Christ-like figure again has been acknowledged by numerous writers.
 Australian writer Anton Karl Kozlovic declares:

 “Superman was the fictional, secular equivalent of [Christ]…The title-cum-name ‘Superman’ was also equivalent to Jesus’s title-cum-name ‘Christ.’”

 Part of Superman’s job is to indirectly fight anti-Semitism and to create a culture of philo-Semitism.
-Larry Tye of the Jewish Daily Forward argues that “Superman’s creator, Jerry Siegel, acknowledges in an unpublished memoir that he was strongly influenced by anti-Semitism he saw and felt, and that Samson was a role model for Superman.”
+Larry Tye of the Jewish Daily Forward argues that “Superman’s creator, Jerry Siegel, acknowledges in an unpublished memoir that he was strongly influenced by anti-Semitism he saw and felt and that Samson was a role model for Superman.”
 Tye continues: